Create Halo Ticket

 Returned Variables

-When you configure Store the results in Variable, the result is an array containing the created ticket.
-Access properties using index syntax.
+When you configure Store the results in Variable, the result is the created ticket object.
+Access properties using dot syntax.

 Example usage: {{custom.myVariable.id}}